kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 ### **.spec.modules[].managed**

 For each module, it must be defined whether it is `managed` or `unmanaged`.
-If it is `managed`, the Lifecycle Manager will take care of the lifecycle (creating, updating, deleting) the module.
+If it is `managed`, Lifecycle Manager takes care of the module's lifecycle (creating, updating, deleting).
-If it is `unmanaged`, the Lifecycle Manager will ignore the module and the users must take care of the lifecycle themselves.
+If it is `unmanaged`, Lifecycle Manager ignores the module and the users must take care of the lifecycle themselves.
-To define this, the **managed** flag must be set to either `true` or `false`.
+To define this, the **managed** flag must be either `true` or `false`.
 By default, the **managed** flag is set to `true` and the module is therefore `managed` by Lifecycle Manager.

 ```yaml